Feb 10, 2021Remote Talent20 min read

 Remote on implementing a #selfcare day.

 Home office budgets - in the physical office days, things like desks, chairs and computers were almost always provided by the company.
 Now, many of these costs fall on the worker by default.
 Giving new employees a new computer, or budget to spend on things like a standing desk or external monitors shows that you are willing to actually invest in the team.
 Make new hires feel wanted - once you’ve decided on a candidate you want, go through the effort to make them know they are the fit you were looking for.
 Some companies have gone as far as to send personalized Cameo recordings to a professional ‘hero’ of the new hire.
 Regardless, joining a new company is always a nervous process.
 Put in some time to thinking about how you can make new hires feel welcome and comfortable from day one.

 Offering benefits to your remote team can (and will) go a long way in attracting the best talent possible.
 Ultimately, however, even the best benefits (or salary) will retain a great employee for only so long.
 The best and brightest want to work on something they care about with people they enjoy.
 If your company is lacking a meaningful mission or pleasant environment, start working here first.
 Make your existing team the envy of all their friends, and their professional network will naturally follow them.

 If a lot of this feels overwhelming, particularly as you are scaling, get some help.
 Recruiters will help with the actual outreach, but to boost your overall remote appeal, consider hiring a Head of Remote, or a Head of Culture.
 Many companies are starting to make this a full-time internal hire.
-You can also hire remote consultants that will help you build up your systems, satisfaction and benefits on a part-time basis.
+You can also hire remote consultants or attend workshops that will help you build up your systems, satisfaction and benefits on a part-time basis.